davixdedem/StarlinuX/README.md

 - Network: Wi-Fi or Mobile Data<br>

 ### Minimum Requirements for your Modem/Router.
-- All the SBCs listed here: [Table of Hardware - OpenWRT](https://openwrt.org/toh/start).
+- All the SBCs listed here: [Table of Hardware](https://openwrt.org/toh/start).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>